-- 1. The Commission may declare a Union alert only when there is a substantial risk of a severe gas supply shortage or an exceptionally high demand of gas occurs, for which the measures in Article 3, as reported on according to Article 8, are not sufficient, and which results in a significant deterioration of the gas supply situation in the Union, but where the market is still able to manage that disruption without the need to resort to non-market based measures. - 2.
-The Commission may, after consultation of the relevant risk groups, as established in Annex I of Regulation (EU) 2017/1938 and the GCG taking into account any views expressed by the Member States in that context, declare the Union alert on its own initiative or following a the request of at least three competent authorities that have declared an alert at national level pursuant to Article 11(1) of Regulation (EU) 2017/1938, or on its own initiative.
+- The Commission Council, on a proposal from the Commission, by means of an implementing act, may declare a Union alert. only when - 1a.The Commission shall present the proposal for such an Union alert when it considers, that there is a substantial risk of a severe gas supply shortage or an exceptionally high demand of gas occurs, for which the measures in Article 3, as reported on-in accordance with ing to-Article 8, are not sufficient, and which results in a significant deterioration of the gas supply situation in the Union, but where the market is still able to manage that disruption without the need to resort to non-market based measures.
+The Commission shall submit a proposal to the Council to declare a Union alert where five or more competent authorities that have declared an alert at national level pursuant to Article 11(1) of Regulation (EU) 2017/1938 so request.